Learning to paint with acrylics can be a fun and rewarding journey.

 Which is totally OK.

 Try another technique, move on to another painting, or try a different tutorial.
-There are many, many options that let you move forward that doesn’t involve throwing in the towel.
+There are many, many options that let you move forward that don’t involve throwing in the towel.

 I hope you enjoyed these tips and they help you get closer to becoming the artist you’ve always wanted to become.